Published on September 15th, 2013 | by Ruben10

 Flor, the mystery of sherry

-Flor is the veil or thin layer of indigenous yeast cells that forms on top of sherry wines.
-It is a kind of Ivory coloured, wrinkled, waxy foam, up to two centimeters thick, that protects the wine from air contact and that can only grow naturally in the specific climate of Southern Spain.
+Flor is the veil or thin layer of indigenous yeast cells that forms on top of biologically aged sherry wines.
+It is a kind of Ivory coloured, wrinkled, waxy foam, up to two centimeters thick, that protects the wine from air contact and that grows naturally in the specific microclimate of Southern Spain.

 Flor basically divides all wines from the D.O.
-Jerez-Xérès-Sherry into two main categories: biologically aged sherry (which matures entirely under this layer of flor – Manzanilla and Fino) and oxidative sherry (which matures partially or entirely without flor – Amontillado, Oloroso or Pedro Ximénez).
+Jerez-Xérès-Sherry into two main categories: biologically aged sherry (the ‘natural’ way so to speak – wines that mature entirely under this layer of flor – Manzanilla and Fino) and oxidative sherry (which matures in contact with oxygen – Oloroso and Pedro Ximénez).
 Recently quite a lot of research has been conducted to understand the microbiology of sherry winemaking and the specific nature of flor, especially since the popularity of biologically aged sherries has increased.
 We’ll try to give a short overview of what you should know.

 Sherry winemaking process